-How can schools fulfil their requirement to provide RE to all registered students?
+How can schools fulfil their requirements to provide RE to all registered students?

-- 1. Schools should provide a continuity of provision of RE from Key Stage 3 for all students, that is progressive and rigorous.
-Schools can make this possible by providing access to discrete courses or units leading to qualifications that meet legal requirements regarding the study of the Christian faith, and/or other principal religions, and/or other world-views or philosophies, within the context of a plural society. - All courses should provide opportunities within and beyond school for learning that involves first-hand experiences and activities of people, places and events (eg the local area, places of worship and community activities, public meetings, and places of employment, education, training or recreation).
+- Schools should provide a continuity of provision of RE from Key Stage 3 for all students, that is progressive and rigorous.
+Schools can make this possible providing access to discrete courses or units leading to qualifications that meet legal requirements regarding the study of the Christian faith. and/or other principal religions, and/or other worldviews or philosophies, within the context of a plural society. - 2.
+All courses should provide opportunities within beyond school for learning that involves first-hand experiences and activities of people, places and events (eg the local area, places of worship and community activities, public meetings, and places of employment, education. training recreation).
 Students will have different experiences of RE according to the courses chosen.

-Note: Section 96 of the Learning and Skills Act 2000.
+Note: \Section 96 of the Learning and Skills Act 2000.
 This requires maintained schools to provide only qualifications approved by the Secretary of State.